-To support the management of risk, Key Partners are identified within each of the Councils Risk Registers.
-The implementation of the Integrated Impact Assessment (IIA) was approved by Cabinet and introduced for Council and Cabinet Reports in 2018/19 to support effective decision making and ensuring compliance with other pieces of legislation that the Council is subject to.
+To support the management of risk, key partners are identified within each of the Councils Risk Registers.
+The implementation of the Integrated Impact Assessment (IIA) was introduced to support effective decision making and ensure compliance with other legislation that the Council is subject to.
 The IIA incorporates the Council's Wellbeing Objectives, the Sustainable Development principle (the five ways of working processes), Welsh Language, Equalities, Biodiversity, and was updated in March 2021 to reflect changes of the new social-economic duty.
 The IIA has been applied to business cases and projects as part of the Councils project management framework.